Xander Mobus

 Xander Mobus is an American voice actor.

 Career

 Mobus has worked in English-language dubs of anime and video games.
 In 2014, he voiced the announcer and the characters Master Hand and Crazy Hand in Super Smash Bros. for Nintendo 3DS and Wii U and returned for the role in 2018's Super Smash Bros.
 Ultimate.
-He voices also Christo in Disgaea 5: Alliance of Vengeance, Dagda in Shin Megami Tensei IV: Apocalypse, and Joker in Persona 5.
-He voice acted various comedic requests through social media during this period, such as singing the Pokémon Theme in the Super Smash Bros. announcer's voice.
+He also voices Christo in Disgaea 5: Alliance of Vengeance, Dagda in Shin Megami Tensei IV: Apocalypse, and Joker in Persona 5.
+He voice acted various comedic requests through social media during this period, such as singing the "Pokémon Theme" in the Super Smash Bros. announcer's voice.